tonyelhabr/tonyelhabr/README.md

 👋 Hi, I'm Tony.
-I'm a data person who writes R code as a hobby.
+I'm a data person who writes R and python code as a hobby.
 My specialty is applications of statistics in sports, mostly soccer.

+I've (intentionally) been fairly inactive in open-source contributions since early 2024--I hope that doesn't sway you from reaching out if you have any questions about my work or want to connect.

 ## Projects